6 Home Remedies for Head Colds That Are Always Worth Trying

 Try a neti pot

 This ancient Indian tradition can help with your congestion when you have a cold.
-This head cold remedy works to clean out your nasal passageways and improve your ability to breathe more easily.
+This head cold remedy works to clean out your sinuses and improve your ability to breathe more easily.
 Whether you’re a frequent neti pot user or it’s your first time, these neti pot safety tips will ensure your sinuses are cleared out the right way.

 - Mayo Clinic: “Warm-mist versus cool-mist humidifier: Which is better for a cold?”